 Bianca Atterberry, better known by her writer name Blush, is a Pittsburgh native singer and songwriter.
-Her career began at a young age when her mother, moved her and her brother from Meridian, Mississippi to Ft.
+Her career began at a young age when her mother moved her and her brother from Meridian, Mississippi to Ft.
 Dix, New Jersey.
 It was here that her mother discovered that music was the only way to keep Blush under control and focused.
-She then began putting Blush into fashion shows, talent shows, and auditions quickly.
-At the tender age of 4 she was featured on the news for her outstanding performance of Whitney Houston’s “I Will Always Love You” in a local talent show.
+She quickly began putting Blush into fashion shows, talent shows, and auditions.
+At the tender age of four she was featured on the news for her outstanding performance of Whitney Houston’s “I Will Always Love You” in a local talent show.

-At 9 years old Blush and her family relocated Pittsburgh, Pennsylvania where she spent the rest of her adolescent years.
-At 14 Blush began to attend the Pittsburgh High School for Creative and Performing Arts.
-Here she was taught music theory, syncopation, and had weekly vocal training.
+At nine years old, Blush and her family relocated Pittsburgh, Pennsylvania where she spent the rest of her adolescent years.
+At 14, Blush attended the Pittsburgh High School for Creative and Performing Arts.
+Here she learned music theory, syncopation, and had weekly vocal training.
 They taught her how to sing in Italian, Spanish, and French.
-It also opened her musical palette up to classical, Jazz, gospel and more.
+It also opened her musical palette up to classical, jazz, gospel and more.
 She has performed in over 30 operas and plays with the Pittsburgh Opera Theatre and has performed for the Mayor and other important officials within and around the city.

-Blush is known for her ability to create quickly and still effectively reach her audiences.
+Blush is known for her ability to quickly create and still effectively reach her audiences.
 It has opened the door for her to work with some of her musical influences such as Pierre Medor, Jerry Wonda, Eric Hudson, Toby Gad, Shea Taylor, Meghan Trainor and many more.
 She is not just a singer/songwriter.
-She is able to become the artist, the audience, and the executive giving her an all over advantage.
-In the latter years of her 20s she has created a momentum that continuously pushes her closer to greatness.
-Leaving the door open to help shape the future of music.
+She is able to become the artist, the audience, and the executive giving her an all-over advantage.
+In the latter years of her twenties, she created a momentum that continuously pushes her closer to greatness, leaving the door open to help shape the future of music.